-• Conventional, Single-use Subdivisions - The subdivision of large tracts of land has occurred in multiple locations along many highways.
+The subdivision of large tracts of land has occurred in multiple locations along the corridor.
 Some have been developed for single family homes on lots of one acre or less, while others have been developed as business parks for business and/or industrial uses.
-Common to both are the single (or few) points of access that are directly related to traffic along highways.
+Common to both are the single (or few) points of access that, in this corridor, direct all related traffic to either US 64 or NC 49.
 Also, these subdivisions rarely have direct, physical connections to adjacent development.
+These subdivisions are more common near the endpoints of the corridor, in places such as Western Wake County and Concord.